Lisbon in a day:

 The market comprises tons of food stalls, allowing you to sample the very best and most delicious foods found in Portugal.

-My suggestions: try the croquets or the bacalhau (salt cod fish – very traditional).
+With so many delicious Lisbon foods to sample, I would highly recommend you try the croquets or the bacalhau (salt cod fish – very traditional).

 Also found at the same market, is a small pastry shop named Manteigaria.
 Here they sell the famous and scrumptious Pasteis de Nata (traditional egg custard tarts).